Home Blog Resume

 - I like MongoDB, NGINX, Docker, and other AWS systems too.

-- I wrote most of the 100+ pages of documentation for our regression testing framework for running, writing, and debugging tests.
+- I wrote most of the 100+ pages of documentation for the regression testing framework for running, writing, and debugging tests.

 - Markerboarding is important to me for capturing how concepts relate to each other.
 I am a fan of labeled boxes with arrows.